Week 3 'move_square' Python Template

 A combined publisher-subscriber node to achieve odometry-based control...

-in the same node.
+Below you will find a template Python script to show you how you can both publish to /cmd_vel and subscribe to /odom in the same node.
 This will help you build a closed-loop controller to make your robot follow a square motion path of size: 1m x 1m.

-to make the robot move, monitor the robot's position and orientation in real-time, determine when the desired movement has been completed, and then update the velocity commands accordingly.
+You can publish velocity commands to /cmd_vel to make the robot move, monitor the robot's position and orientation in real-time, determine when the desired movement has been completed, and then update the velocity commands accordingly.

 Suggested Approach¶